5T33Z0/Clover-Crate/Devices/README.md

 3. ~~**Arbitrary** (Tab)~~
 4. **Devices/Properties** (Tab)

 **IMPORTANT**: With the release of Clover r5146, `AddProperties` and `Arbitrary` were retired, since using `Devices/Properties` has become the de facto standard method to add device properties.
-Existing entries in `Arbitrary` and `AddProperties` will still be applied if present, but it's recommended to convert them to regular Device Proterties instead.
+Existing entries in `Arbitrary` and `AddProperties` will still be applied if present, but it's recommended to convert them to regular Device Properties instead.

-I think removing the unused methods was a good choice since it will reduce confusion and makes transfering device properties between OpenCore and Clover configs a lot easier
+I think removing the unused methods was a good choice since it will reduce confusion and makes transferring device properties between OpenCore and Clover configs a lot easier

 ### Properties (Tab)
 Nowadays, using the `Devices` > `Properties` tab next to `Arbitrary` tab –  which is displayed by default (which sucks) is the recommended and de facto standard method for adding device properties.

 This method is used for injecting properties of devices into macOS based on their PCI path.
-It can be utilized for injecting all sorts of parameters, including: Device IDs (so macOS sees the device), Framebuffer patches for on-board Graphics Cards, Audio layouts for Soundcards, Wi-Fi and Ethernet Cards, configuring Active State Power Management (ASPM), etc. It works exactly the same way as the `DeviceProperties` section in OpenCore.
+It can be utilized for injecting all sorts of parameters, including: Device IDs (so macOS sees the device), Framebuffer patches for on-board Graphics Cards, Audio layouts for sound cards, Wi-Fi and Ethernet Cards, configuring Active State Power Management (ASPM), etc. It works exactly the same way as the `DeviceProperties` section in OpenCore.

 In a plist editor, the structure and hierarchy of this section looks like this: